 They were passed around a circle of kids who were asked to rip a piece off when the music stopped and the crumpled ball landed on our lap.
 If they could see something, they could keep it.
 Their looks were so curious and imaginative, especially when they guessed what was hiding under a hint of a certain color.
-The game was pretty self guided.
+The game was pretty self-guided.
 That’s all the party organizers needed: curious and playful children, ready to “solve mysteries.”

-These mystery bottles help children engage in a playful way of exploring vocabulary, words, colors, textures.
+These mystery bottles help children engage in a playful way of exploring vocabulary, words, colors, and textures.
 This bottle never gets old because we can easily keep it ‘fresh’ by frequently changing the objects inside it.

-When I had my classroom, I added a small note pad with markers so they could check off what they saw.
+When I had my classroom, I added a small notepad with markers so they could check off what they saw.
 The challenge was to find all the items on the list.
 The bottle would stay on a side table sometimes for days.
 They would shake it, check out what was inside the bottle and move along.

 As time went by, I would also add bigger items in bigger bottles like a toothbrush, or a pen.
 We turned this into a game when we added two dice (and added a playful math practice) that would determine the number of shakes that one could have before discovering something new in the bottle.
 One of my sons added yet another way to use it: find a word that rhymes with what we find – made-up words were a big part of this fun!

 This often leads to lots of “guess-my-rule” kinds of games.
-You and your children choose three words that have something in common (your rule) and the challenge is to guess what it is (i.e.: “They are all red!” for tomato, strawberry and a stop sign.
-This is a wonderful way to playfully practice categorizing objects and preparing for mathematical thinking that involve two-step problems: first, they need to come up with a rule and then they need to group some things that belong to that group.
+You and your children choose three words that have something in common (your rule) and the challenge is to guess what it is (i.e.: “They are all red!” for tomato, strawberry, and a stop sign.
+This is a wonderful way to playfully practice categorizing objects and preparing for mathematical thinking that involves two-step problems: first, they need to come up with a rule and then they need to group some things that belong to that group.

 What’s in your mystery bottle?